Galxe/galxe-docs/doc-developer/4-guide/rest-cred.md

 ## HTTP response format requirement

-The response of the request, for both GET and POST, **must** a JSON where values are stored under `data` field.
+The response of the request, for both GET and POST, **must** a valid JSON body.
 For example,

 ```
-// valid response 🦸
+// valid response 1 🦸
 {
     "data": {
         "is_ok": true,
     }
 }

-// invalid response example 1 ⛔
+// valid response 2 🦸
 {
-    "response": {
-        "is_ok": true,
+    "is_ok": true
 }

-}
+// invalid response example 1 ⛔
+is_ok: true

 // invalid response example 2 ⛔
-{
-    "is_ok": true,
-}
+<is_ok>true</is_ok>
 ```

-The data field will then be extracted and passed to the Expression for evaluation.
+The entire response body will then be extracted and passed to the Expression for evaluation.

 ## GET